AAV-2025-2026/User-Interface/ros2_ws/README.md

 To do so:

-The following command shows all available nodes you can run in the package: <br>
+<span style="color:blue">The following command shows all available nodes you can run in the package: </span><br>
 **$ ros2 pkg executables [package_name]**

-The following command will executed the desired node:
+The following command will executed the desired node:<br>
 **$ ros2 run [package_name] [node_name]**